-• The same $500,000 project costs $4,935 in Fountain Valley but $13,462 in La Habra
+• Orange County cities use different fee schedules, with the same $500,000 project ranging from approximately $4,935 in Fountain Valley to $13,462 in La Habra

 How Much Do Building Permits Cost in Orange County?
 (2026 Pricing Overview)